The Expansion of each van der Waerden number $W(r, k)$ into Powers of $r$, when $r$ is the Number of Integer Colorings, determines a greatest lower Bound for all $k$ such that $W(r, k) < r^{k^{2}}$: Boundedness for

 \subsection{\emph{When \(k - 1 = p\) is prime}}

-The upper bounds we found in the previous Sections help us to find an integer interval on the real line in which one can find van der Waerden numbers when \(r = 2, k - 1 = p\), where $p$ is a prime. \begin{theorem} Let \(k = p + 1\), where $p$ is any prime such that
+The upper bounds we found in the previous Sections help us to find an integer interval on the real line in which one can find van der Waerden numbers when \(r = 2, k - 1 = p\), where $p$ is a prime. \begin{theorem} Let Theorem 4.2 hold and let \(k = p + 1\), where $p$ is any prime such that

-Furthermore let Theorem 2.1 and Theorem 2.1 hold.
+Furthermore let Theorem 2.1 and Theorem 2.2 hold.
 Then

 \end{theorem} \begin{proof} The lower bound in Eqtn.
-(36) was established already by Berlekamp~\cite{Berlekamp}.
-If $p$ is bounded below as given in Eqtn.
-(35) then
+(40) was established already by Berlekamp~\cite{Berlekamp}.
+So if $p$ is bounded below as given in Eqtn.
+(38) then

 \end{proof}